johno/gatsby-themes/readme.md

 # Gatsby themes

-A collection of themes using Gatsby's experimental theming API.
+A collection of themes using Gatsby's theming API and an experimental `gatsby-ui` library.

 ## List of themes